-Simulated pHs for size fractions other than the largest and smallest in the "with halogens" run (Fig. 8, 2.5 to 2.9) were consistent with median values inferred from the measured phase partitioning of HCI (Fig. 3p, 2.5 to 3.1).
-Similar factors contribute to deviations between simulated and observed pHs for largest and smallest size fractions in this and other regimes (see below).
-The relatively higher simulated pH for the largest size fraction reflects the rapid turnover rates of large aerosols relative to the kinetics
+Simulated pHs for size fractions other than the largest and smallest in the "with halogens" run (Fig. 8, 2.5 to 2.9) were consistent with median values calculated directly from the measured phase partitioning of HCl (Fig. 3p, 2.5 to 3.1).
+Similar factors contribute to deviations between simulated